Inflation targeting: New Zealand, Canada, United Kingdom

 Inflation targeting was pioneered in New Zealand in 1990.
+The government and the Reserve Bank of New Zealand adopted a Policy Target Agreement (PTA) in March 1990 in which the Reserve Bank of New Zealand would pursue an inflation target range of 0 to 2 percent.
 Canada was the second country to formally adopt inflation targeting in February 1991.

 The United Kingdom adopted inflation targeting in October 1992 after exiting the European Exchange Rate Mechanism.
 The Bank of England's Monetary Policy Committee was given sole responsibility in 1998 for setting interest rates to meet the Government's Retail Prices Index (RPI) inflation target of 2.5%.
 The target changed to 2% in December 2003 when the Consumer Price Index (CPI) replaced the Retail Prices Index as the UK Treasury's inflation index.
 If inflation overshoots or undershoots the target by more than 1%, the Governor of the Bank of England is required to write a letter to the Chancellor of the Exchequer explaining why, and how he will remedy the situation.
-The success of inflation targeting in the United Kingdom has been attributed to the Bank's focus on transparency.
+The success of inflation targeting in the United Kingdom has been attributed to the bank's focus on transparency.
 The Bank of England has been a leader in producing innovative ways of communicating information to the public, especially through its Inflation Report, which have been emulated by many other central banks.

 Inflation targeting then spread to other advanced economies in the 1990s and began to spread to emerging markets beginning in the 2000s.

 European Central Bank

 Although the ECB does not consider itself to be an inflation-targeting central bank, after the inception of the euro in January 1999, the objective of the European Central Bank (ECB) has been to maintain price stability within the Eurozone.
 The Governing Council of the ECB in October 1998 defined price stability as inflation of under 2%, "a year-on-year increase in the Harmonised Index of Consumer Prices (HICP) for the euro area of below 2%" and added that price stability "was to be maintained over the medium term".
 The Governing Council confirmed this definition in May 2003 following a thorough evaluation of the ECB's monetary policy strategy.
 On that occasion, the Governing Council clarified that "in the pursuit of price stability, it aims to maintain inflation rates below, but close to, 2% over the medium term".
 Since then, the numerical target of 2% has become common for major developed economies, including the United States (since January 2012) and Japan (since January 2013).

-In 2021, the ECB tweaked its inflation target to a symmetrical 2%.
+On 8 July 2021, the ECB changed its inflation target to a symmetrical 2% over the medium term.
+Symmetry in the inflation target means that the Governing Council considers negative and positive deviations of inflation from the target to be equally undesirable.